 Montreux Christmas Market (Montreux Noël) Dates

-The official dates for the Montreux Christmas Market in 2019 are from November 21st to December 24th, so make sure to organize your visit before Christmas!
+The official dates for the Montreux Christmas Market this year are from November 23 to December 24, 2023, so make sure to organize your visit before Christmas!

 Montreux Christmas Market (Montreux Noël) Hours

 For your trip, it’s important that you take note of the fact that hours for Montreux Noël vary for the different activities and especially for artisans/traders vs. food and beverage vendors.

 Hours for the Montreux Lakeside Christmas Market and Lumberjack Village

 Monday: 11am – 8pm

 ***24 December: 11 am – 5 pm

 Food and beverage opening hours:

 Monday: 11am – 10pm

 Tuesday: 11am – 10pm